This blog was updated June 26, 2025 with updated information

 Info(stealer) Log Distribution

-As of November 2024, stealer logs are primarily distributed in four main ways:
+Stealer logs are distributed in four main ways:

-• Public Telegram channels: These channels provide bulk infostealer logs packaged together (typically files with hundreds or thousands of bundled logs).
-Threat actors use public rooms as a way to build reputation and credibility, and in some cases to promote their private channels which require a paid monthly subscription.
+- Telegram channels: Telegram channels are the top method for stealer distribution in 2025.
+Automated channels provide bulk infostealer logs packaged together (typically files with hundreds or thousands of bundled logs).
+Threat actors use their public rooms as a way to build reputation and credibility, and in some cases to promote their private channels which require a paid monthly subscription.

-• Private Telegram channels: These channels require users to pay a monthly subscription fee and sometimes limit the number of users in a specific channel (to 5-20 individuals).
-Prices range from $100 to $500 a month and heavily depend on the reputation of the threat actor and the frequency that new logs are published to the channel.
+- Private Telegram channels: These channels require users to pay a monthly subscription fee and sometimes limit the number of users in a specific channel (to 5-20 individuals).
+Prices range from $100 to $500 a month and heavily depend on the reputation of the threat actor and the frequency with which new logs are published to the channel.

-• Live Telegram channels: In a few instances, we’ve identified threat actors selling access to “live” logs in which Telegram serves as a backend where logs are sent directly upon a victim being infected.
+- Live logs: Sometimes threat actors sell access to live logs.
+In this case, Telegram serves as a backend where logs are sent directly upon a victim being infected.
 There is substantial time relevancy to logs – newer logs are more likely to contain unexpired session cookies and unchanged credentials – providing the threat actor maximal opportunity to gain unauthorized access to core services.

 Stealer logs for purchase and download

-• Fresh logs are much more likely to include active session cookies which can be used to bypass MFA on web applications.
+- Fresh logs are much more likely to include active session cookies which can be used to bypass MFA on web applications.
 To do this, threat actors use what is called an “anti-detect” browser.
-Stealer Logs store all of the information

 Threat actors are primarily not looking to compromise corporate accounts, nor is it the reason that the vast majority of threat actors use them, instead a typical workflow might look something like this: